What Have We Heard?

 Interactive Web Map

-Throughout the fall, we have been collecting input from residents on what they love about the River Road and Santa Clara neighborhoods, and what they think should be improved.
-Many of you probably participated in a workshop or the big community event in October where these values and ideas were collected.
+Throughout the fall and winter of 2017, we have been collecting input from residents on what they love about the River Road and Santa Clara neighborhoods, and what they think should be improved.
 Check out the map to see your contributions and the values and ideas of your neighbors.
-This input will help shape the neighborhood vision that will guide the neighborhood plan.

 Public Comment Log

-People who are interested in diving into the detailed data and original materials that support this report are welcome to download the following files:
+People who are interested in diving into the detailed data and original materials that support these reports are welcome to download the following files: